 control ★★★☆ | selfheal ★★☆☆ | outheal ★☆☆☆ | dmg ★☆☆☆

 Low power, very short range- hands only.
-Can have minor increase in power for targeted healing (he puts it all into healing insomnia effects) or to burn a little more than usual is possible, but is never super potent.
-The natural effect is so light shifters might not notice they are burned until they look.
-The main issue is that he can't turn off fully.
-Covering hands makes the LF growths sprout over them and they have to be surgically removed.
+Can have minor increase in power for targeted healing or to burn a little more than usual is possible, but it's never super potent.
+The natural effect is so light shifters might not notice they are burned until they look for the sunburn-like mark.
+He can dim it a lot, but never fully stop the light.
+Covering hands for a long time makes the LF growths sprout over and they have to be surgically removed.

 Cadmus (petal skin)